StackVista/stackstate-docs/develop/reference/scripting/script-apis/stackpack.md

 # StackPack - script API

-The StackPack script API provides handy operations to get the status of a StackPack or resources that provided or originated from a StackPack
+The StackPack script API provides handy operations to get the status of a StackPack or resources that are provided by a StackPack.

 ## Function `isInstalled`